 I think apples are a year-round wonder and not just for apple season, though we get more variety in the fall.

-This is a favorite bake around here, the best apple coffee cake recipe if you ask my brother.
-For me, it's head-to-head with the apple crumb bars, and both are a good alternative to apple pie when you're not in the mood to make pie crust.
+This is a favorite bake around here; the best apple coffee cake recipe if you ask my brother.
+For me, it's head-to-head with the apple crumb bars, and both are good alternatives to apple pie when you're not in the mood to make pie crust.

-- Flavor: the mix of apples and cinnamon is heavenly; top it with a walnut crumble and you have a little piece of heaven right there, just sweet enough with a wonderful bite.
+- Great flavor: top apples with a cinnamon walnut crumble and you have a little piece of heaven right there, just sweet enough with a wonderful bite.

 - Texture: it's a contrast of layers.
 The sour cream renders a moist cake, dense but soft, while the fresh apples and cinnamon streusel provide crunch.